rubocode/iTask/activities/tracking/index.md

 If you’re a consultant like me, you will have multiple clients.
 You can have a category called **Consulting** which will house a project each for each active client.
 Your own **Marketing**, **Finance** and **Operations** projects will continue to be grouped under **Business**.

 This is a baseline.
 Once you realize that less hassle is better, you will settle on the simplest arrangement of projects that works for you.
-Anything less simple will not give you optimal results.
+Anything less simple will also prove unsuitable.
+You need to find your optimal combination.